 Be sure to include as many details as possible to add credibility to your testimonial, think pictures, full name and relevant details that could add credibility to your testimonials.

-There are six levels of social proof:
+There are five levels of social proof:

 - Customers – your existing customers (for example testimonials or case studies)

 - Celebrities, influencers and experts – celebrities, influencers or other experts talking about your product or services (for example celebrities who have bought your product or visited your store, a famous journalist in your industry writing about you, etc.)

 - Crowds – large numbers of people using your product or services (for example “over 10.000 people help grow their business using our newsletter”)

 - Friends – showing individuals who are friends of your customers/website visitors (for example “49 of your friends like Inbound Rocket”)

 - Certifications – a credible, third party that has certifications that showcase your expertise, or that your trustworthy (for example “Apple premium reseller”)

 Be sure to include the most relevant ones for your business.

 Every brand tells a story.
 Even if you think you don’t have an interesting story to tell, you can still tell a story.